 So close, but so far.
-In Formula 1 history, there have been four drivers who have finished on the podium on ten or more occasions but have never won a Grand Prix.
+In Formula 1 history, there have been five drivers who have finished on the podium on ten or more occasions but have never won a Grand Prix – including one current member of the grid.
 We take a look at the drivers who recorded the most Formula 1 podiums without a win.

 13 – Nick Heidfeld

 Topping the list of most Formula 1 podiums without a win is Nick Heidfeld.
 “Quick Nick” recorded 13 top three finishes over his 12 seasons at the pinnacle of motorsport, but none of them were victories.

 Heidfeld finished as runner-up on no fewer than eight occasions.
 His smallest gap to the winner was at the 2007 Canadian Grand Prix, when he finished four seconds behind Lewis Hamilton, who secured his maiden win in a race which had multiple Safety Car periods.

 Lando Norris is the only driver on the current Formula 1 grid to have taken 10 or more podiums without recording a win.
 Norris recorded the first podium finish of his career back at the 2020 Austrian Grand Prix and has since taken another 12 top three finishes with his McLaren team.